ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 </div>

-The tools which had the highest number of respondents who said they felt comfortable using them was jQuery (75.37%), React (48.35%), Lodash (40.67%), Underscore (28.45%) and Vue.js (23.19%).
+The tools which had the highest number of respondents who said they felt comfortable using them were jQuery (75.37%), React (48.35%), Lodash (40.67%), Underscore (28.45%) and Vue.js (23.19%).

 React and Vue were the two tools that saw the biggest gains in the number of developers that felt comfortable using them, with 48.35% saying that they now felt comfortable using React (+7.92% from 2018), and 23.19% saying the same for Vue (+6.12%).

 The number of respondents that said the same about jQuery was down slightly to 75.37% (down -4.36% from 2018).

-Knowledge levels of Lodash saw a small gain as well, with those using it a little (28.75%) and those that felt comfortable using it (40.67%) up 3.15% and 3.70% respectively.
+Knowledge levels of Lodash saw a small gain as well, with those using it a little (28.75%) and those that felt comfortable using it (40.67%) up +3.15% and +3.70% respectively.

-This year, D3.js was added as an option on this question for the first time, with 7.29% of developers saying they are comfortable using it.
+This year, D3.js was added as an option on this question for the first time, with 7.29% of developers saying they feel comfortable using it.

 Looking at knowledge levels across all the JavaScript MV* frameworks – so everything in the list except jQuery, Underscore, Lodash and D3.js – 78.54% of respondents said that they felt comfortable using at least one of these frameworks.
-That figure is up 8.04% on last year's results, and up 28% since 2015, showing just how important it is for front-end developers to know at least one of these tools.
+That figure is up 8.04% on last year's results, and up 28% [since 2016](http://localhost:9000/blog/frontend-tooling-survey-2016-results#js-frameworks), showing just how important it is for front-end developers to know at least one of these tools.

 ---